 1. Significance

 In eukaryotes, gene regulation involves a complex interplay between transcription factors (TFs) and epigenetic regulators, which set the chromatin stage for TFs to activate or repress target genes (Fig. 1) [1].
 This multilayer control allows living organisms to respond to environmental and developmental cues through coordinated expression of thousands of genes which can be abstracted as gene networks [2].
 Gene network dysfunction has been implicated in many disease states [3, 4].
 Prominent examples include cancer [5–7], inflammation [8] and T cell differentiation [9, 10].
 Gene network inference is the task of identifying causal influences between regulator genes and regulated genes in a network to best explain the observed gene expression patterns [3].
-Current popular gene network inference approaches usually use TFs as regulators [10–13], while missing the important layer of epigenetic regulation (Fig. 1), despite evidence that dysfunction in epigenetic control could lead to severe developmental defects and diseases [14, 15].
+Current popular gene network inference approaches usually use TFs as regulators [10–13], but don’t include the important layer of epigenetic regulation (Fig. 1), despite evidence that dysfunction in epigenetic control could lead to severe developmental defects and diseases [14, 15].

 The exponential accumulation of epigenomics data in recent years (e.g. in ENCODE [16]) has led to recent efforts to incorporate epigenomic data into gene network studies [17–19].
-These algorithms use histone profiles to improve network analysis, however, the molecular regulators of histone profiles - the epigenetic regulators - and their causal influence on the genomic targets was largely overlooked.
-This EpiNet proposal will complement the current effort of bridging epigenomics data with GRN inference, by specifically testing the hypothesis that incorporating epigenetic regulators as predictors will expand and refine predictive network models.
+These algorithms use histone profiles to improve network analysis.
+However, the molecular regulators of histone profiles - the epigenetic regulators - and their causal influence on the genomic targets have been so far largely overlooked.
+This EpiNet proposal will complement the current effort of bridging epigenomics data with transcriptome inference, by specifically testing the hypothesis that incorporating epigenetic regulators as predictors will expand and refine predictive network models.
 I will start with Arabidopsis SET Domain Group 8 (SDG8), a H3K36 methyltransferase homologous to human SETD2 (Huntingtin-interacting protein), to test this hypothesis.
 Arabidopsis is a good system for this purpose, because i) Arabidopsis SDG8 has specific target loci, unlike its yeast homology SET2 that targets the whole genome and ii) Unlike its human homolog, the Arabidopsis sdg8 mutant is viable, which allows in vivo target identification.
 My preliminary genome-wide study has identified functional targets and bound targets of SDG8, which allows using this target loci information as prior knowledge to inform network inference.
 Starting with SDG8, I will also determine the functional targets of other epigenetic regulators, to complement the effort of identifying genomic targets for chromatin regulators in higher eukaryotes [20] and to facilitate network inference.

 This proposal will link epigenetic modifiers with predictive network modeling, which will be informative for both fields.
 For the field of predictive network modeling, this proposal will offer a tool to incorporate a yet missing layer of gene regulation to allow more accurate modeling of biological systems.
 For the field of epigenetics, this proposal will provide a method to view epigenetic modifiers in the context of gene regulatory networks.
 The concept and methodology of EpiNet can be applied to study crucial biological questions across plant and animal phyla.